Magic running- and standing-wave optical traps for Rydberg atoms: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Wilson S. Martins for valuable discussions.
+The experimental data and analysis code underlying the results presented in this paper is freely accessible in the open-access Zenodo database under \url{https://doi.org/10.5281/zenodo.14003106}.
 The research leading to these results has received funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Project No. 449905436, Research Unit FOR 5413/1, Grant No. 465199066, and Germany’s Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534769, from the European Union’s Horizon 2020 program under the ERC grant SUPERWAVE (grant No.101071882).
 IL is grateful for financing from the Baden-Württemberg Stiftung through Project No.~BWST\textunderscore ISF2019-23.

 \onecolumngrid